 It has already led me down a path of personal growth without even having stepped one foot on the road to Santiago.
 If I have already grown so much, simply by thinking about it, imagine the path it will take me on when I am walking it?

 The last few years I have been streamlining things in my life.
 Changing life to be more meaningful in everything I do.

 Slowly but surely we have been getting rid of excess “stuff”.
 Cutting down on waste.
 Making more of our own food.
 Growing vegetables.
 Using healthier, natural products.
 It has been a fantastic transition and a constant work in progress.

 The Camino seems to fit into that journey.
 The ultimate lesson in simplicity.

 With a backpack weighing only 7 kg, there will be no room for excess.
 No “just in case” items to be shoved in at the last minute.
 Just the basics in clothing (only two changes), toiletries and very little of anything else except a sleeping bag, quick-dry towel and a little bit of technology (phone).

 I am usually well prepared, and I can’t tell you how much information I have already read and stored – articles, packing lists, guides, pros and cons.

 Starting from Scratch

 I understand the need for flexibility when walking the Camino.
-The possibility of exhaustion, injury, badly blistered feet, or simply not liking it and allowing myself to change my plans on the fly.
+The possibility of exhaustion, injury, badly blistered feet, or just not liking it and allowing myself to change my plans on the fly.

-Sometimes your biggest fears become your most rewarding lessons if you can quash all the anxiety and doubt.
-It’s hard to be brave, but I have learnt when I cannot stop thinking about something, even if it is the most terrifying thing imaginable then I need to do it.
+It’s hard to be brave, but I have learnt that if I cannot stop thinking about something, I need to do it.
 At all costs.